-What about this interesting fact: A person’s indicative lifetime earnings jump from $1.5 million for someone with a year 12 certificate to $2.7 million for those with university qualifications or an apprenticeship.
+Do you know a person’s lifetime earnings jump from $1.5 million with a year 12 certificate to $2.7 million for those with an apprenticeship or university qualifications?

-- work out what you want to do
+- what you enjoy and what you would like to do

-- work out whether further education is required and if so which course
+- if you need further training to do this job and if so which course

-- choose your education provider and course if required
+- how to choose your education provider and course (if required).

-Take some time to compare the different education providers and courses before you make a decision about where to spend your money (even if you plan on accessing a HELP loan).
-Think about:
+Compare the different education providers and courses before you decide where to spend your money.

 - how you will study?
-For example, will you study full-time, part-time, online, etc?
+Full-time, part-time, online?

 - where you will study?
-Consider entry requirements, whether you will need to move and the costs involved in moving, etc.
+What are the entry requirements, do you need to move to access this training and what are the moving costs?

 How will you choose what to study?

 You can compare undergraduate and postgraduate student experiences and graduate employment outcomes by visiting www.qilt.edu.au.